-The aftereffects of Jones’ injury, as he found through therapy, led to his understanding of his previous issues with and the results of depression, black-out drinking, cocaine use that actually calmed his racing mind, lack of discipline and self control, memory loss, confusion, having to spend a night in jail with a DUI and missing the birth of his son, outbursts in the locker room, his wife leaving him, the inability to function as a single dad, bankruptcy, lack of identity, emotional imbalance … and now trying to repent.
+As he found through therapy, the aftereffects of Jones’ injury led to a better understanding about his previous issues with depression, black-out drinking and cocaine use.
+All those things he said actually calmed his racing mind, which had led to a lack of discipline and self control, memory loss, confusion, having to spend a night in jail with a DUI and missing the birth of his son, outbursts in the locker room, his wife leaving him, the inability to function as a single dad, bankruptcy, lack of identity, emotional imbalance … and now trying to repent.

 As for his time with the Angels, starting the ’87 season, he writes on page 121:

 “I was inundated with negative energy and bad karma.
 My mood swings were severe.
 Anger and frustration would build up until I exploded.
 I was always worried, and I slept less with each passing day.
 I started to hear voices in my head that would haunt me to no end.
 People might not understand what I mean when I say that, but it felt like … a devil who ran his mouth nonstop and quickly became the enemy.”

 He broke up a locker room table at one point.
 It was a flashback to a time he was with the Padres and nearly choked out teammate Alan Wiggins for interrupting his card game.